-Whether you're a foreigner who's joined God's people, you must do these laws.
-Verse 27.
-For these things were done by the people, the detestable things, who lived in the land before you.

-And the land became defiled.
+Whether you're native born, born into the people of God, or whether you're a foreigner who's joined God's people, you must do these laws.
+Verse 27, for these things were done by the people, the detestable things who lived in the land before you, and the land became defiled.

 And so if you defile the land, it will vomit you out, as it vomited out the nations that were before you.

-[7:20] You see, the same idea of don't follow their laws because it will defile things, make things unclean.
+You see the same idea of don't follow their laws, because it'll defile things, make things unclean.

 Do follow my laws and decrees.
 But then there's this warning about vomiting added.
 If you fill the land with moral uncleanness, then it will vomit you out.

-Just like it's going to vomit out the Canaanites as God brings Israel in to drive the Canaanites out because of their sin.
+[7:35] Just like it's going to vomit out the Canaanites, as God brings Israel in to drive the Canaanites out because of their sin.
 Our dog, Toby, is now six months old.

 And he insists on eating things that are unholy.
-That is things that are not set aside for him to eat.
+That is, things that are not set aside for him to eat.
 Things like my wife's stockings.

 He grabbed a pair the other day and ate them before we could get them off him.
-And later that afternoon, I took him for a walk and he came back and vomited.
+And later that afternoon, I took him for a walk, and he came back and vomited.